-- Store in original containers. - Keep containers securely sealed.
-Store in a cool, dry area protected from environmental extremes - Store away from incompatible materials and foodstuff containers. - ▶ Protect containers against physical damage and check regularly for leaks - Observe manufacturer's storage and handling recommendations contained within this SDS.
+- Store in original containers. - Keep containers securely sealed. - Store in a cool, dry area protected from environmental extremes. - Store away from incompatible materials and foodstuff containers. - Protect containers against physical damage and check regularly for leaks. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.

-Other information • Observe manufa For major quantities:
+For major quantities:

-- Consider storage in bunded areas ensure storage areas are isolated from sources of community water (including stormwater, ground water, lakes and streams). - Ensure that accidental discharge to air or water is the subject of a contingency disaster management plan; this may require consultation with local authorities.
+- ▶ Consider storage in bunded areas ensure storage areas are isolated from sources of community water (including stormwater, ground water, lakes and streams}. - Figure that accidental discharge to air or water is the subject of a contingency disaster management plan; this may require consultation with local authorities.